 Mileage reimbursement is not mandatory in the US (except in some cases).
 However, the IRS issues a yearly Standard Mileage Reimbursement Rate as a guideline for the following purposes:

 - It is the rate employees use if they claim the mileage deduction at tax time.
+Some taxpayers can still claim mileage deductions, but some cannot.
+Read more here.

 - It gives employers a reasonable reimbursement rate based on current research.